awstuff/imagepreview.js/README.md

 You need to assign the CSS class `imagePreviewSource` to the `img` elements you wish to use for the preview / gallery.

-Optionally, you can specify an external launcher element, such as a button, which launches the gallery (duh), by setting its id to `imagePreviewLauncher`.
+Optionally, you can specify an external launcher element, such as a button, which launches the gallery on click, by setting its id to `imagePreviewLauncher`.

 It is possible to deactivate that clicking the individual `img` elements themselves lauches the gallery, if you wish to go external-launcher-only.
 To do so, pass `true` as a parameter to `imagePreview` (or just omit the parameter).
 If you pass `true`, clicking the pictures themselves will launch the gallery as well, as I already mentioned.